Blood vessel: Disease

 Blood vessels play a huge role in virtually every medical condition.
 Cancer, for example, cannot progress unless the tumor causes angiogenesis (formation of new blood vessels) to supply the malignant cells' metabolic demand.
-Atherosclerosis, the narrowing of the blood vessels due to the buildup of plaque, and the coronary artery disease that often follows can cause heart attacks or cardiac arrest and is the leading cause of death worldwide resulting in 8.9 million deaths or 16% of all deaths.
+Atherosclerosis represents around 85% of all deaths from cardiovascular diseases due to the buildup of plaque.
+Coronary artery disease that often follows after atherosclerosis can cause heart attacks or cardiac arrest, resulting in 370,000 worldwide deaths in 2022.
+In 2019, around 17.9 million people died from cardiovascular diseases.
+Of these deaths, around 85% of them were due to heart attack and stroke.

 Blood vessel permeability is increased in inflammation.
 Damage, due to trauma or spontaneously, may lead to hemorrhage due to mechanical damage to the vessel endothelium.
-In contrast, occlusion of the blood vessel by atherosclerotic plaque, by an embolised blood clot or a foreign body leads to downstream ischemia (insufficient blood supply) and possibly infarction (necrosis due to lack of blood supply).
+In contrast, occlusion of the blood vessel by atherosclerotic plaque, an embolised blood clot or a foreign body leads to downstream ischemia (insufficient blood supply) and possibly infarction (necrosis due to lack of blood supply).
 Vessel occlusion tends to be a positive feedback system; an occluded vessel creates eddies in the normally laminar flow or plug flow blood currents.
-These eddies create abnormal fluid velocity gradients which push blood elements such as cholesterol or chylomicron bodies to the endothelium.
+These eddies create abnormal fluid velocity gradients which push blood elements, such as cholesterol or chylomicron bodies, to the endothelium.
 These deposit onto the arterial walls which are already partially occluded and build upon the blockage.

 The most common disease of the blood vessels is hypertension or high blood pressure.
 This is caused by an increase in the pressure of the blood flowing through the vessels.
-Hypertension can lead to more serious conditions such as heart failure and stroke.
-To prevent these diseases, the most common treatment option is medication as opposed to surgery.
+Hypertension can lead to heart failure and stroke.
 Aspirin helps prevent blood clots and can also help limit inflammation.

-Vasculitis is inflammation of the vessel wall, due to autoimmune disease or infection.
+Vasculitis is inflammation of the vessel wall due to autoimmune disease or infection.